Enalapril and Hydrochlorothiazide

 Indications and Usage for Enalapril and Hydrochlorothiazide

-Enalapril maleate and hydrochlorothiazide tablets USP are indicated for the treatment of hypertension.
+Enalapril maleate and hydrochlorothiazide is indicated for the treatment of hypertension.

-These fixed dose combinations are not indicated for initial treatment (see DOSAGE AND ADMINISTRATION).
+This fixed dose combination is not indicated for initial treatment (see DOSAGE AND ADMINISTRATION).

-In using enalapril maleate and hydrochlorothiazide tablets USP, consideration should be given to the fact that another angiotensin converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that enalapril does not have a similar risk (see WARNINGS).
+In using enalapril maleate and hydrochlorothiazide, consideration should be given to the fact that another angiotensin converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that enalapril does not have a similar risk (see WARNINGS).

 Enalapril maleate and hydrochlorothiazide is contraindicated in patients who are hypersensitive to any component of this product and in patients with a history of angioedema related to previous treatment with an angiotensin converting enzyme inhibitor and in patients with hereditary or idiopathic angioedema.
 Because of the hydrochlorothiazide component, this product is contraindicated in patients with anuria or hypersensitivity to other sulfonamide-derived drugs.